Imtiyaj5791/DevOps-Journey/Important/AWS.md

 ---

 # 76 How do you secure IAM users?

-I follow the **least privilege principle** and provide only required permissions.
+I follow the least privilege principle and provide only the permissions required for the user's job.

 I will:

-- Enable MFA
+Enable MFA
-- Provide only required permissions
+Avoid unnecessary permissions
-- Prefer IAM Roles instead of long-term access keys for AWS workloads
+Regularly review and remove unused permissions
-- Avoid using the root user for daily activities
+Avoid using the root user for daily activities

----
+Prefer IAM Roles and temporary credentials for AWS workloads instead of long-term access keys Rotate or remove access keys if they are required and no longer needed

 # 77 How do you secure an AWS environment?

-For **user/access security**, I use IAM with least privilege and MFA.
+I secure the AWS environment at multiple layers.

-For **data security**, I use KMS encryption.
+Identity and Access: IAM, least privilege and MFA

-For **network security**, I use Security Groups and NACLs.
+Network: Security Groups, NACLs and private subnets

-For **S3 security**, I keep buckets private and control access using IAM and bucket policies.
+Data: Encryption using KMS

-For **auditing**, I use CloudTrail.
+S3: Block Public Access, IAM policies and Bucket Policies Monitoring/Auditing: CloudWatch and CloudTrail

-For **threat detection**, I can use GuardDuty.
+Threat Detection: GuardDuty

-For **vulnerability detection**, I can use Amazon Inspector.
+Vulnerability Management: Amazon Inspector Configuration Compliance: AWS Config

----
+The main objective is to follow least privilege, defense in depth and continuous monitoring.

 # 78. Someone terminated a production EC2 instance.
 How will you find who did it?